 - Choose your extras (condensed milk, mochi, ice cream, and Azuki beans).

 I got the tropical combo with lilikoi (passion fruit), guava, and papaya.
 These syrups weren't the most colorful, but I liked the flavors.
 I'm a huge fan of mochi ice cream, so I got mochi on the side.
 It was bland, and I wouldn't order it again.
-Like the shrimp trucks, there are plenty of shave ice shops on Oahu.
-Another of Obama's favorite places is Island Snow on the eastern shore.
-66-111 Kamehameha Highway #605, Haleiwa

 Dole Plantation

-When I was 13, my family took a two-week vacation to Hawaii, including the island of Oahu.
+When I was 13, my family took a two-week vacation to Hawaii, including a visit to Oahu.
 I specifically remember visiting the Dole Plantation and seeing inside the factory where big machines removed pineapple cores in preparation for canning.
-We sampled fresh pineapple, which would become the bar by which I'd judge all other pineapples.

-Well, a lot has changed in the last 30 years.
 The Dole Plantation has moved beyond basic tours and developed a park to celebrate the pineapple.
-We were after a soft-serve Dole Whip dessert, which was worth waiting in line for.
+We were after a soft-serve Dole Whip dessert, which was worth the wait in line.
 A regular cone or cup costs $6.95, and a cup with fresh fruit costs $7.95.

 As much as we experienced in a week, we barely scratched the surface of what Oahu has to offer.
 I hope this list of the best places to eat in Oahu helps you prioritize where to go on your vacation.